-Legal Documents For Export & Trade In Africa
+Legal Documents For Exporting To & Trade With Nigeria

 Our team of commercial lawyers and attorneys can advise on raising finance, formation of companies, registration of businesses for tax, social security etc, acquisition of land, buildings and other assets, immigration, visa & work permit difficulties, employment issues, drafting standard terms and conditions of business, dealing with commercial problems, contract disputes, mediation, power of attorney, court cases, process serving, enforcement of judgments, debt collecting, taxation of the business and its shareholders.

 Exporting employs a unique body of words and phrases, all of which the beginner will soon become familiar with.
 For the time being we might briefly consider a few of the more common terms used in exporting circles: